「毎年お金がドンドン減る|不動産投資の落とし穴:ワンルームマンション投資の裏側を暴露!」

 It’s always written in the contract.

-It’s the same as buying a liability.
-The property has no collateral value.
+Yes, it does—it’s the same as buying a liability.
+The property itself has no collateral value.

-This will definitely affect you if you try to take out a mortgage or if you want to expand your real estate investments in the future.
+And that will affect you if you try to take out a housing loan or expand into more real estate investments.

-In short, you won’t be able to acquire more properties.
+In short: you won’t be able to expand your portfolio.

-This may not be immediately clear, but in real estate investment strategy, maintaining your credit with the bank is crucial, so you should avoid diminishing it.
+It may not be easy to picture right away, but in real estate investment, your credit with the bank is critical—you cannot afford to waste it.

 Special Thanks OpenAI and Perplexity AI, Inc